 Sex Addiction And Brain Chemicals

 You may wonder why this addictive behaviour is so compulsive.
-It’s pretty normal for loved ones or friends of a sex addict, once they become aware of it, to be disgusted with the addicts behaviour and wonder why the person cannot just stop.
+It’s pretty normal for loved ones or friends of a sex addict, once they become aware of it, to be disgusted with the addicts behaviour.
+They often wonder why the person cannot just stop.
 After all, surely they cannot want to hurt their loved ones in this way.

 Sex Addiction Treatment

 Hypnotherapy offers a successful solution to sex addicts.
-By re-training your brain to derive pleasure from other safer and healthier things in greater measure than the pleasure you used to derive from the dysfunctional behaviour, you make it very easy for your mind to switch away from the old behaviours.
-Hypnotherapy can also help you to resolve the underlying issues that lie at the root of your problem so that you are free to live a healthier and happier future, free of your old addiction.
+By re-training your brain to get pleasure from other safer and healthier things you can succeed easily.
+When you get greater pleasure from the healthier things, it becomes very easy for your mind to switch away from the old behaviours.
+Hypnotherapy can also help you to resolve the underlying issues that lie at the root of your problem.
+This will ensure that you are free to live a healthier and happier future, free of your old addiction.

-I offer a free, confidential initial consultation where you come along and meet with me and we discuss your problem in details, what you experience, when it started, etc. This can be a daunting step for many sex addicts and I try my best to make sure that you’ll feel comfortable talking openly about the problem in a non-judgemental environment.
-This free consultation also gives me the opportunity to explain what the therapy is all about, what you can expect, etc. If your partner is aware of the problem and wants to accompany you to this meeting, then you can feel free to bring them along as long as you are comfortable with this.
+I offer a free, confidential initial consultation where you come along and meet with me.
+We discuss your problem in details, what you experience, when it started, etc. This can be a daunting step for many sex addicts.
+I try my best to make sure that you’ll feel comfortable talking openly about the problem in a non-judgemental environment.
+This free consultation also gives me the opportunity to explain what the therapy is all about.
+Furthermore, I’ll explain what you can expect, etc. If your partner is aware of the problem and wants to accompany you to this meeting, then you can feel free to bring them along as long as you are comfortable with this.

 ARRANGE YOUR FREE INITIAL CONSULTATION TODAY – CLICK ON THE IMAGE BELOW NOW